protesilaos/my-website/_codelog/2021-12-19-discussion-emacs-design.md

 What follows is an exchange with [Karolus, Frontend developer & UI/UX designer](https://podzerek.pl/).
-I am sharing it with permission, in the hope that others find it interesting.
+I am sharing it with permission, in the hope that others will find it interesting.

 * * *